Abry Jones: Jacksonville Jaguars

 Following the 2013 NFL draft, Jones was signed by the Jacksonville Jaguars as an undrafted free agent.
 He made the team's 53-man roster on August 30, 2013.
 Jones made his NFL debut on October 6, 2013, against the St. Louis Rams.
 On October 20, 2013, Jones made his first career tackle against the San Diego Chargers.
 On December 22, 2013, Jones recorded his first career sack and a season high four tackles against the Tennessee Titans.

 On October 5, 2014, Jones recorded a career-high two sacks including his first career forced fumble against the Pittsburgh Steelers.
 On December 18, 2014, Jones made his first career start and recorded a career high five tackles against the Tennessee Titans.
 In the 2014 season at the time, Jones recorded a career-best 39 tackles, three sacks, four tackles for loss, and one forced fumble.

 On October 4, 2015, Jones recorded his first career fumble recovery against the Indianapolis Colts.
 On January 1, 2016, Jones was placed on injured reserve.

 On February 15, 2017, Jones signed a four-year, $16 million contract extension with the Jaguars.
 On September 10, 2017, in the season opener against the Houston Texans, Jones's teammate Yannick Ngakoue forced a fumble off of quarterback Tom Savage.
 The fumble was recovered by Jones and set the Jaguars' offense up for a touchdown scoring drive.

 On October 22, 2020, Jones was placed on injured reserve with an ankle injury.
 He was designated to return from injured reserve on November 25, and began practicing with the team again, but the team did not activate him before his practice period expired on December 16.

 Tennessee Titans

 On June 3, 2021, Jones signed with the Tennessee Titans.
 He announced his retirement from the NFL on July 24.

 Personal life

-Jones' cousin Javontae Jean-Baptiste was drafted by the Washington Commanders in the 7th round of the 2024 NFL draft.
+Jones' cousin Javontae Jean-Baptiste was selected by the Washington Commanders in the 7th round of the 2024 NFL draft.